What’s the music used in contemporary dance?

 This doesn’t mean that you can not create a great musical collage on your own, at home, and with the basic audio editor that comes by default in your PC.
 That is possible too, of course.
 Though, I don´t think that will be an easy and fast work neither, so it might be worth getting a musician’s help.

 Think about the purpose of what you’re creating from an artistic point of view.
 Is it a professional, high quality product?
 Do you have a popular audience or a more elite one?
 What will be the context of your performances?
 Do you want to learn from it or do you just want to solve homework and move on?

 There are many matters that can help you determine the most adequate music to accompany your choreography.
 For me, this has always been a difficult point to solve in my creative processes, as I’m a contemporary dance choreographer who gives a LOT of importance to the soundscape or music of my pieces.

-Of course, you can always simplify things and just pick up some music that makes you feel like dancing and that pushes you off… (it can be as simple as that).
+Of course, you can always simplify things and just pick up some music that makes you feel like dancing… (it can be as simple as that).
 But you know, as I do, that there’s more to work about it in most of the cases.

 If you decide yourself to ask a musician to compose for you, you should be sure of how to communicate with her/him (in musical language terms).
 That will assure an effective work and an easy assembly between dance and music that are composed somehow separately.
 Read the following tips before meeting your composer.

 Basics that a musician needs to know to create contemporary dance music:

 1. The length and rhythm (if any) of the musical fragment.